 Start by listing your goals.
 What do you want to accomplish in a specific timeframe?
 A good marketing partner can help you reach those growth goals more quickly by adding a high-revenue product in a short amount of time without raising your overhead costs.

 Align the Industries

 Next, think about the types of businesses that help you get there.
 Partnering with businesses that operate in the same (or relatively similar) industry as yours can make operations run more smoothly and capture low hanging fruit opportunities.
 For example, if you’re a web design and development agency looking to add another service to your offerings list, it may make the most sense to enter into a partnership within the digital marketing space first.
 And ultimately, this partnership must align with your goals and complement your business.

 Understand your Audience

 One of the biggest steps you can take is first identifying your audience.
 Who do you want to reach with a new product?
 How can you benefit from this new product?
 Can you reach new customers?
 It’s important to conduct market research to see who you attract versus who you plan to attract.
 It’s crucial to understand both yours and your partner’s to create a targeted and effective marketing strategy that will enhance your ROI.
 Where the two targets align, is where your growth can happen.

 Set the Tone and Expectations

 Before you even start, see how the partnership marketing strategy will work and establish expectations.
 What do you need to provide to your partner?
-What will they provide you?
+Will they provide you?
 What are the expectations, and how will they help you accomplish them?
 This entire discussion involves setting up timelines, defining costs and responsibilities, and setting the expectation early to avoid conflict later.
 Make sure your marketing partners understand your objectives from the very beginning.
 That sets the entire significance of a partnership.

 Look for Transparency